Myxomatosis: Other preventative measures

 In locations where myxomatosis is endemic but no vaccine is available, preventing exposure to the myxoma virus is of vital importance.
 The risk of a pet contracting myxomatosis can be reduced by preventing contact with wild rabbits, and by keeping rabbits indoors (preferred) or behind screens to prevent mosquito exposure.
 Using rabbit-safe medications to treat and prevent fleas, lice, and mites is warranted.
 New rabbits that could have been exposed to the virus can be quarantined for 14 days before being introduced to current pets.
 Any rabbit suspected of having myxomatosis can be immediately isolated, and all rabbits in the area moved indoors.
 To prevent the virus from spreading further any cages and cage furnishings that have come into contact with infected rabbits can be disinfected, and owners can disinfect their hands between rabbits.
 Poxviruses are stable in the environment and can be spread by fomites but are highly sensitive to chemical disinfection; bleach, ammonia, and alcohol can all be used to deactivate myxoma virus.

 Reporting

-Myxomatosis is a reportable disease in California, the United States, and in Mexico.
+Myxomatosis is a reportable disease in California, the United States, and Mexico.
 Veterinarians and pet owners who see this disease are encouraged to report all cases to the relevant agencies.
 Without accurate data on myxomatosis in North America, vaccine manufacturers will underestimate the need for a vaccine and be reluctant to produce one.